 From the Interim Head of SchoolIt is with great pleasure that I welcome you to Plymouth Meeting Friends School (PMFS), a community of active, joyful learners since 1780, ages 3 years through sixth grade.

 I have had the good fortune to work in Friends education since 1994 as well as be the proud parent of a Friends school graduate in 2012.
 I have spent 13 years as the Middle School Principal at Germantown Friends School, helped found the Friends School of Charlotte, and spent seven years as the Lower School Director at the William Penn Charter School.
-Currently, my wife Karen and I are living in Uganda and helping support a vocational school and orphans program that we, along with a terrific volunteer team, helped start in 2003.
+My wife Karen and I returned in August from living in Uganda and helping support a vocational school and orphans program that we, along with a terrific volunteer team, helped start in 2003.
 It began as a Quaker-based program and still receives much support from Quakers and Quaker institutions.
-This year, I am thrilled to become the Interim Head of School at PMFS.
+This year, I am thrilled to be the Interim Head of School at PMFS.

 Being thus involved in Philadelphia-area Quaker education, I have long known the richness of a PMFS education.
 One only needs to interact with PMFS students, watch how they become lively participants and leaders in their schools of choice after sixth grade, or encounter them as adults who are making a difference in their universities and communities to fully understand PMFS.
 At each age and grade PMFS students dive into stimulating academic learning through a highly engaging project-based approach that deepens and matures as they do.
 The result gives students the foundation to find satisfaction and success wherever they go.